grafana/github-datasource/docs/sources/_index.md

 # GitHub data source plugin for Grafana

-The Grafana GitHub data source plugin allows you to track and analyze GitHub data directly within Grafana, providing insights and visualizations for your GitHub repositories and projects.
+The GitHub data source plugin for Grafana lets you to query the GitHub API in Grafana so you can visualize your GitHub repositories and projects.

 {{< docs/play title="GitHub data source plugin demo" url="https://play.grafana.org/d/cdgx261sa1ypsa/3-single-repo-with-override-examples" >}}

-The plugin provide the features listed below:

 ## Query types

+The plugin supports the following query types:

 - Commits
 - Issues